Important Update to Pre-Employment Checks

 HM Forces offences

-Convictions received whilst serving in HM Forces aren't treated any differently from civilian convictions.
+Convictions received whilst serving in HM Forces are not treated any differently from civilian convictions.
 All criminal offences convicted by a military tribunal are recorded on the Police National Computer so make sure you disclose them - again, honesty is the best policy.

 Right to work